HashTucE/MediscreenApp/README.md

 - MySQL 8.0.29
 - Docker 4.16.2

-2. Using a prompt, once located to the root of `Patient`, execute this command to compile, test, package and install the project :
+2. Using a prompt, once located to the root of `patient`, execute this command to compile, test, package and install the project :
   ```
   mvn clean install
   ```
-3. Still at the same location (to point to the `Dockerfile`) build the image of `Patient` using :
+3. Still at the same location (to point to the `Dockerfile`) build the image of `patient` using :
   ```
   docker build -t jar .
   (Make sure that the jar name inside the Dockerfile is identical to the jar name located to the target folder !)